Vani Bhojan

 Vani Bhojan (born 28 October 1988) is an Indian actress, who predominantly appears in Tamil films.
 She made her Telugu film debut with Meeku Maathrame Cheptha in 2019 and her Tamil film debut with Oh My Kadavule in 2020.

 Early life and family

-Bhojan was born on 28 October 1988 in Ooty, Nilgiri District, Tamil Nadu to a Badaga family.
+Vanidevi was born on 28 October 1988 in Kotagiri, Nilgiri District, Tamil Nadu Parents Bhojan–Prabhavathi to a Padugas family.
 She did her Schooling in Boarding School, Ooty and Completed her Bachelor of Arts in English Literature in Government Arts College, Stone House Hill, Ooty.
-Bhojan father is a wildlife photographer.
+Father Bhojan is a wildlife photographer.
 Bhojan began her working career as an air hostess with Kingfisher Airlines and then IndiGo, while simultaneously studying for a degree in English Literature through a correspondence program.
 She then attempted to take on a managerial role at SpiceJet but was eventually not permitted to join as she had not completed her degree, and was subsequently left jobless.
 Bhojan then received an opportunity to work as a model in an advertisement for The Chennai Silks, which led to her receiving acting offers.